rezacsedu/XAI-for-bioinformatics/README.md

-# XAI-for-bioinformatics
+# Explainale AI (XAI) for bioinformatics
-Codes and supplementary materials for our paper "Explainable AI for Bioinformatics: Methods, Tools, and Applications", submitted to [Briefings in Bioinformatics](https://academic.oup.com/bib) journal.
+Codes and supplementary materials for our paper "Explainable AI for Bioinformatics: Importance, Methods, Tools, and Applications", submitted to [Briefings in Bioinformatics](https://academic.oup.com/bib) journal.
 This repo will be updated periodically.

 ## Paers and books on interpretable ML methods
 We categorize the papers and books based on interpretable ML methods